billhennessy/blog-chunky/content/post/2020/please-dont-share-this-post-on-social-media.md

 No, Facebook didn't produce the intellectual (or anti-intellectual) bases for race hatred and social leveling.
 Those came from academia.
 But those philosophies have been around for centuries, even in the United States.
 They just weren't acted upon in significant ways.

 Social media provide the *emotional* triggers for execution.
 Lonely, jealous people who lack both meaningful human relationships and the life skills to improve their situations turn to another lousy strategy.
-These people seek to make them happy, fulfilled people they see on social media as miserable and lonely as they are.
+These people seek to make those happy, fulfilled people they see on social media as miserable and lonely as they are.
 Feeling unable to lift themselves up (because some malicious other is holding them down), these self-pitying souls demand that the government spread misery evenly.
+"Defund the police."

+And, if the government won't do it, why we'll form angry, lonely mobs to destroy what we see as someone else's happy life.

 As the old saying goes, capitalism is the uneven distribution of wealth; socialism is the even distribution of poverty.
 You can replace "wealth" and "poverty" with "happiness" and "misery," and the saying is just as valid.

 ### Don't Play Chicken